mwill242/CritiQuiz/README.md

-AI-Powered Critical Thinking Testing Service.
+Welcome to the AI-Powered Critical Thinking Testing Service called "CritiQuiz".
     Revolutionizing Education with Adaptive Learning Technology.
 This repository contains the development materials, documents, and resources for our AI-Powered Testing Service Application, designed to transform how students learn and educators assess.